atbcb/ICTTestingBaseline/docs/07Images.md

 #### Test Results
 * If any of the above checks fail, then this SC fails

+### Test Instructions for 4.2.1
+1. Review the role of the meaningful image.
+1. Check that the role is image.

+#### Test Results
+* If any of the above checks fail, then this SC fails
 ### Selector
 Decorative Images

-### Test Instructions
+### Test Instructions for 1.1.1
 1. Review the accessible name and accessible description properties of the decorative image.
   * Numerous attributes contribute to the computation of the accessible name and accessible description.
   * [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)
 2. Check that the combination of accessible name and accessible description are empty.
+An acceptable alternate method is for the role to be "presentation".

+#### Test Results
+* If any of the above checks fail, then this SC fails

+### Selector
+Images of Text

+### Test Instructions for 1.4.5
+1. Logos with text are exempt from this test.
+2. Check that the image of text can be visually customized to a user's requirements

+#### Test Results
+* If any of the above checks fail, then this SC fails

+### Selector
+Captcha

+### Test Instructions for 1.4.5
+1. Logos with text are exempt from this test.
+2. Check that the image of text can be visually customized to a user's requirements

 #### Test Results
 * If any of the above checks fail, then this SC fails
 ## Baseline Requirement Outcome
 * If any SC fails, then this baseline fails